fuelsoft/viewer/README.md

 * GIF: Animated sequences only load the first frame
 * ALL: Images loaded from RO-type media (cell phones, cameras) are copied to a temp folder by Windows before being loaded.
 This breaks in-folder navigation.
 It's unclear to me how WPV works around this.
-* ALL: Images with UTF-8 charaters anywhere in the path break canonical path creation - not sure what I can do about that.
+* ALL: Images with UTF-8 characters anywhere in the path break canonical path creation - not sure what I can do about that.

 [1]: https://www.libsdl.org/projects/SDL_image/docs/SDL_image.pdf#page=21&zoom=auto,-205,720